METALS-Copper on track for biggest monthly decline since March 2020

 Quarterly performance of base metals on the LMEhttps://tmsnrt.rs/3qF6pCD

-(Reporting by Peter Hobson Additional reporting by Mai Nguyen.
-Editing by Jane Merriman)
+(Reporting by Peter Hobson Additional reporting by Mai Nguyen Editing by Jane Merriman, Mark Potter and Elaine Hardcastle)

 ((Peter.Hobson@thomsonreuters.com; +44 207 542 0083;))